Kheopsian/cross-seed-mover/README.md

 };
 ```

-When a torrent is snatched, cross-seed will send a POST request to the webhook endpoint. `cross-seed-mover` will then check if the torrent's category matches `QB_CATEGORY_WATCH`.
-If it does, it will change the torrent's category to `QB_CATEGORY_PROMOTE` in qBittorrent.
+When `cross-seed` successfully injects a new torrent, it will send a POST request to this service.
+If the original torrent's category matches `QB_CATEGORY_WATCH`, the service will perform the move operations as described above.